aimms/how-to/Articles/585/585-AIMMS-server-app.rst

 This article assumes you are familiar with

-* Client-server architecture - see also :doc:`AIMMS OpenAPI Overview<../561/561-openapi-overview>`
+* Client-server architecture - see also: :doc:`AIMMS OpenAPI Overview<../561/561-openapi-overview>`

-* Using the AIMMS Cloud platform, including using applications and publishing applications - see also `AIMMS Cloud documentation <https://documentation.aimms.com/cloud/index.html>`_
+* Using the AIMMS Cloud platform, including using applications and publishing applications - see also: `AIMMS Cloud documentation <https://documentation.aimms.com/cloud/index.html>`_

 The application that is used to illustrate various concepts, is just counting the asterisks in a list of strings.
 As such it is a "Hello World" type of application - just illustrating technology and getting you started to with that technology.

-Functionalities of the application
+Functionalities of the Application
 ----------------------------------

 Let's start by describing the functionalities of the application: